 At YTZ security there were 2 people in front of me (one was my friend).
 I guess I could have been a jerk, flashed the Nexus card, and budded both of them :-P

-you are allowed to bring one friend with you to bypass the peasant line at security at the airport.4seasonscentre wrote: ↑ At YYZ Terminal 3 security I was able to take a non-Nexus friend to by pass the regular line.
+4seasonscentre wrote: At YYZ Terminal 3 security I was able to take a non-Nexus friend to by pass the regular line.
 I stopped when the lines merged because I felt bad for budding anymore, but the agent waved us into a lane that was being used by wheelchair users.

 At YTZ security there were 2 people in front of me (one was my friend).
 I guess I could have been a jerk, flashed the Nexus card, and budded both of them :-P